comdata/HomeAutomation/README.md

 Additionally it can proxy for a MJPEG camera.

-The system is split in a webapp (currently tested on Tomcat8) and a client (for collecting the sensor data).
+The system is consisting of a backend and a UI.

+Most of the data is being exchanged between the devices and the backend via MQTT.

 The UI is based on OpenUI5 http://openui5.org .
 The frontend gets update via Websockets from the backend.